-Requests from people taking my free email course on how to start a blog have inspired me share more posts on what I have acquired from operating my own blog for the past two years.
+Requests from people taking the Making It Pay Lifestyle course have inspired me to share more posts on what I have acquired from operating my own blog for the past two years.
 The internet is flooded with blog advertising advice and that can be overwhelming to new or aspiring bloggers.
 That’s why I’ve put this beginners guide to advertising on your blog together.
 In this post, I’ll break down the best steps you can take for making an income while working from home on your own blog.

 Where to begin